dembygenesis/theoverwatchtools.cli/readme.md

 - bash scripts to compile the binaries, and integrate into _.zshrc_, _.bashrc_
 - Improved CLI docs (long, and short) in the Viper commands
 - Automated testing CI on PRs, and merge requests (this is probably what I want to do next)
+- Docker configuration (likely if we're going to evolve to have a backend)